hxsan-k/aws-CloudResumeChallenge/README.md

-# Cloud Resume Challenge 🌥️
+# AWS Cloud Resume Challenge 🌥️

 This repository contains my version of the Cloud Resume Challenge where I used a range of tools and AWS services to build and deploy a personal CV website.